-Sense of fit at organization.
+Sense of Fit at Organization.
 We assessed individuals' sense of fit at their organization.
 Drawing on previous research (Schmader & Sedikides, 2018; Stephens, Fryberg, et al., 2012), we examine sense of fit in terms of self-concept fit (i.e., ease and comfort), goal fit (i.e., belief that one can perform well), and social fit (i.e., feeling of belonging and acceptance) because this construct was specifically developed to address how people's important social group identities shape their chronic experiences in institutions.
-In this study, the four items designed to measure fit included items like: "I feel like I belong as a member of my current organization" and "My current organization is a place for people like me" ($1 = Not \ at \ all, 7 = Very \ much$).
+In this study, the four items designed to measure fit included items like: "I feel like I belong as a member of my current organization" and "My current organization is a place for people like me" (1 = not at all, 7 = very much).
 We conducted a factor analysis to determine whether all the items tapped into a single overarching construct of participants' sense of fit at their organization, following current theorizing on fit (Schmader & Sedikides, 2018).
-The factor analysis revealed that all four items loaded onto a single factor accounted for 87% of the total variance.
-All items loaded highly onto this factor (all loadings ≥ 0.91).
+The factor analysis revealed that all four items loaded onto a single factor accounted for 83% of the total variance.
+All items loaded highly onto this factor (all loadings ≥ 0.86).
 Due to both theoretical accounts of the multifaceted nature of fit (Schmader & Sedikides, 2018) and the results of this factor analysis, we averaged and combined these items to form an index of sense of fit at the organization ($\alpha = .95$).
-See SOM Table S4 for details of all fit measures across studies and their factor loadings.
+See the online supplemental materials for details of all fit measures across studies and their factor loadings.

-Retention intentions.
-Participants' retention intentions were assessed using a 4-item scale adapted from previous research (e.g., "If you have your own way, will you be working for your current organization three years from now?"; 1 = Definitely not, 7 = Definitely yes; and "To what extent have you thought seriously about changing organizations since beginning to work at your current organization?" (reverse-scored); $1 = Not \ at \ all$, 7 = Extremely; (Chatman, 1989; Chatman & Barsade, 1995; $\alpha = .82$).
+Retention Intentions.
+Participants' retention intentions were assessed using a four-item scale adapted from previous research (e.g., "If you have your own way, will you be working for your current organization three years from now?"; 1 = definitely not, 7 = definitely yes; and "To what extent have you thought seriously about changing organizations since beginning to work at your current organization?" [reverse-scored]; 1 = not at all, 7 = extremely; Chatman, 1989; Chatman & Barsade, 1995; $\alpha = .90$).

 Covariates.
-Finally, we conducted analyses utilizing the same set of covariates as in Study 1A (i.e., age, gender, race/ethnicity, years at organization, personal educational attainment, and number of promotions; e.g., North & Fiske, 2016; Schmader & Sedikides, 2018).
-Results are statistically equivalent regardless of whether covariates are included (see SOM).
+Finally, we conducted analyses utilizing the same set of covariates as in Study 1A (i.e., age, gender, race/ethnicity, personal educational attainment, and number of promotions; e.g., North & Fiske, 2016; Schmader & Sedikides, 2018).
+Results are statistically equivalent regardless of whether covariates are included (see the online supplemental materials).

+Analysis Strategy

-Analysis Strategy.
-Moderation regression analyses were conducted using the PROCESS Macro in R (Hayes, 2022).
+Moderation regression analyses were conducted using the PROCESS macro in R (Hayes, 2022).
 Specifically, we tested the effect of enacted interdependent behavior (time spent working together), valued interdependent behavior (interdependent vs. independent language), and individual social class background (working- vs. middle-class background) on (a) sense of fit at the organization and (b) retention intentions.
 In our model, we included all main effects, two-way interactions, and the three-way interaction between enacted and valued interdependent behavior, and individual social class background.
 We then decomposed the interaction by social class background to test whether enacted and valued interdependent behavior is most likely to be associated with the benefits of a cultural match (i.e., greater sense of fit) for employees from working-class backgrounds.
-Finally, we conducted moderated mediation analyses to test Hypothesis 3.
-See SOM for additional simple effects.
+Finally, we conducted moderated mediation analyses to test H3.
+See the online supplemental materials for additional simple effects.